A fast and flexible css framework built in Rust

 1115

-encre-css supports variant groups to avoid repetition and all existing CSS values (where possible) instead of being limited to an opiniated list
+encre-css supports variant groups to avoid repetition and all existing CSS values (where possible) instead of being limited to an opinionated list

 Learn more